datahappy1/go_fuzzymatch/README.md

 ## description:

 Fuzzy matching CLI tool written in Go.
-The matching calculation is done using [Levenshtein distance algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance).
+The string distance matching calculation is done using [Levenshtein distance algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance).

 This tool implicitly formats the input strings using these actions: